mlcommons/ck/README.md

 Research, development and deployment of novel technologies is becoming increasingly [challenging, time consuming and costly](https://www.mihaileric.com/posts/mlops-is-a-mess).
-We have to spend lots of time developing many ad-hoc automation scripts to connect many great but often incompatible tools to build, test, optimize and deploy complex applications and manage all related artifacts across rapidly evolving software and hardware from the cloud to the edge.
+We have to spend lots of time writing ad-hoc automation scripts to connect many great but often incompatible tools to build, test, optimize and deploy complex applications and manage all related artifacts across rapidly evolving software and hardware from the cloud to the edge.